My, Belgium

-My (Mî) is a village of Wallonia and a district of the municipality of Ferrières, located in the province of Liège, Belgium.
+My (Mî) is a village of Wallonia and a district of the municipality of Ferrières, in the province of Liège, Belgium.

 Since 2009, My has been part of Les Plus Beaux Villages de Wallonie (in English: "The Most Beautiful Villages of Wallonia").

 Location

 My is located along national road 86 (Aywaille-Marche-en-Famenne) between Xhoris and Vieuxville.
 The village is situated in the Calestienne to the north of the wooded valley of the Lembrée.
 The villages neighbouring My are: Filot, Xhoris, Ferrières, Izier (province of Luxembourg) and Vieuxville.

 Description

 The village is mainly built of limestone and is centred around the brick-built Church of the Assumption of the Holy Virgin.
-The old core of the village is crossed by Rue du Vieux Tilleul.
+Rue du Vieux Tilleul runs through the historic core of the village.

 The former municipality of My had two hamlets: